James-sjt/FashionMnist/README.md

   --dft=<bool>             Use high-pass filter to enhance images [default: False]
 """
 ```
-# 4. To draw the heatmap to directly visualize the region where the model pays attention to.
+## Step 4.
+To draw the heatmap to directly visualize the region where the model pays attention to.
 The heatmap will be saved in FashionMnist/HeapImg
 ```bash
 $ mkdir HeapImg
 $ python Visulization.py